MateuszPu/gpw_radar/README.md

     npm install

-We use [Grunt][] as our build system.
+We use [Grunt][] as our build system (Only if you want to use grunt, without it project works correctly).
 Install the grunt command-line tool globally with:

     npm install -g grunt-cli

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    mvn
-    grunt

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+As the all front-end dependencies are not included on this repository.
+You have to install bower, go to catalog ../projectPath/gpw_radar, and run bower install command.
+All dependencies should be downloaded by bower.

 # Building for production

-To optimize the gpwRadar client for production, run:
+To optimize the gpwRadar client for production (here you will need grunt), run:

     mvn -Pprod clean package